RichardBradley/liquibase.github.com/tutorial-using-oracle.md

     &lt;/preConditions&gt;</pre>

 <p>
-So how do we ensure that all the changes between “finalize 1.x” and “finalize 2.x” have been applied before applying the 2.x changes?
+So how do we ensure that all the changes between "finalize 1.x" and "finalize 2.x" have been applied before applying the 2.x changes?
 If you look at the diagram at the beginning of this tutorial, you will see that we are talking about change 105.
 Change 105 was never delivered in the 1.x branch and it is not contained in the v002/master.xml.
 </p>

 <p>